Ethan-Castro/hackprinceton-repo/SYSTEM_IMPROVEMENTS.md

 # System Improvements Summary

 ## Overview
-This document outlines the comprehensive improvements made to the AI Gateway system, including enhanced markdown support, reasoning capabilities, and a thoroughly improved system prompt.
+This document outlines the comprehensive improvements made to the Augment system, including enhanced markdown support, reasoning capabilities, and a thoroughly improved system prompt.

 ---